Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Dehaka's units don't have reduced sight radius while burrowed (Impaler, Primal Host, and Creeper Host excluded).
 - Fixed an issue where Tyrannazors had a larger unit radius when burrowed than unburrowed.
+- Fixed an issue where Creepers could not damage friendly units.

 yeah.